speegled/weather_forecasts/scripts/README.md

 Also note that

-* `previous` = day before email date if AM, day of email date if PM
+* `previous` = day before email date if AM, day of email date if PM,

-* `today` = day of email date if AM, day after email date if PM
+* `today` = day of email date if AM, day after email date if PM, and

-* `tomorrow` = day after email date if AM, two days after email date if PM
+* `tomorrow` = day after email date if AM, two days after email date if PM.

 `reorganize_email_data.R` reorganizes the data in `email_data.csv` into a more convenient format.